priyanka-p01/Hotel-Management-System/README.md

  # Installation Procedure:

- - Clone the repository into yours: 'git clone https://github.com/priyanka-p01/Hotel-Management-System'
+ - Clone the repository into yours: `git clone https://github.com/priyanka-p01/Hotel-Management-System`
  - Install the Tkinter Library for Graphic User Interface / GUI:
- 'pip install tk'
+ `pip install tk`
- - Install the text to speech converter Python Library: 'pip install pyttsx3'
+ - Install the text to speech converter Python Library: `pip install pyttsx3`

  After doing this, you are good to go ahead and create an own version of a hotel management system.
 'Happy Hacking!'